steve0511/resty-redis-cluster/README.md

    3) We must handle ASK redirection in usual/MOVED commands

    4) Pipeline must also handle MOVED signal with refreshing slot cache mapping and retry.

+9. Support authentication.

+10. Also verified working properly in AWS elasticache.

 ### installation